zerdush/TopHackerNewsApi/README.md

 # Top Hacker News Api
 ## How to run
-Under the root directory, run the following command:
+Under the TopHackerNewApi directory, run the following command:

 ```dotnet run```